 If you’re going off-road then a rucksack is the way to go.
 There’s a vast range of options, almost all including a bladder for water (waterbottles tend to bounce out of cages on mountain bikes).
 CamelBak invented this idea and have literally hundreds of models, from simple water-carried with a pocket to big packs for all-day adventures.

-It’s a sad fact of life that it rains now and then in good old Blighty.
-To keep the weather out, a cycling jacket needs to fit in the riding position, with a longer back and arms than a regular jacket.
+To keep the rain out, a cycling jacket needs to fit in the riding position, with a longer back and arms than a regular jacket.
 High-visibility colours and reflective materials are popular for obvious reasons, and the best jackets are both fully waterproof and breathable so you don’t get that horrible boil-in-the-bag syndrome.

 The other half of preventing a soaking, mudguards are a vital component of any everyday bike.
 Few bikes come equipped with them because they don’t look racy, but if you’re going to do more than ride on sunny days, keeping the spray from the road down where it belongs is vital.